nate-lund/animal-architects/docs/04_bioturbation_review.md

-# (PART) Part II: Unintentional Architects {-}
+# Part II: Literature Review {.unnumbered}

-# Bioturbation, in Review
+# Bioturbation Ecology

 The purpose of this section is to organize disparate notes on bioturbation and to create a small data set of bioturbators for model verification.

-To this end, there are two broad goals:
+Goals:

-1. Complete a review of bioturbation rates, frequency, depth-dependence, and particle size limitations across organisms for model verification and to answer the question:
+1. Complete a review of bioturbation rates, frequency, depth-dependence, and particle size limitations across organisms for model verification.
+2. Qualitatively review the role of bioturbators as "unintentional architects" in landscape and soil development.
     -   How do bioturbators create structure and variability across the landscape?

 ## New Paths